-Jumping around in muddy puddles or even walking on the wet pavement will leave your pet with very soggy fur, so always use a clean damp cloth to wipe off any dirt when you get back in, and gently dry between their toes to reduce risk of infection.
-Remember to check their ears regularly for signs of redness or discharge, again gently drying the underside of the ear but never put anything into the ear canal.
+Jumping around in muddy puddles or even walking on the wet pavement will leave your pet with very soggy fur, so always use a clean damp cloth or pet wipe to remove dirt when you get back in, and gently dry between their toes to reduce risk of infection.
+Remember to check their ears regularly for signs of redness or discharge, again gently drying the underside of the ear but never put anything like cotton buds into the ear canal.
 It can be worth speaking to your groomer about trimming long ear hair to help improve air flow and reduce moisture retention.

 Loss of body heat

 Smaller dogs and shorter haired/ hairless breeds will lose heat and become cold much quicker than larger dogs and those with longer, thicker hair.
 You should get to know your breed and their tolerances, although they will make it quite clear which one they prefer; a relative of mine has always had chow chows, who were often reluctant to come inside in winter and then spent their summers on the cool kitchen floor!